-Turning an old HDB flat into a mid- century modern home, Happe Design Atelier considered the varying needs of a family of five – comprising a married couple, their child and elderly parents – and created spaces for entertaining while maintaining comfort and privacy.
+In turning an old HDB flat into a mid-century modern home, Happe Design Atelier has considered the varying needs of a family of five.

 Text by Stephanie Peh